If you’re reading this, it’s a pretty safe assumption that you’ve decided to form a Delaware LLC.

 You have two options when it comes to choosing a registered agent: you can either elect to take on the registered agent role yourself or you can choose to use a Delaware registered agent service.
 It’s quite an important choice to make and I’ll tell you everything you need to know before you make the decision.

 Of course, there are some downsides to becoming the registered agent for your business.
 You’ll need to register an address to be listed on the public record and since you aren’t a registered agent service and you’re assuming the role of registered agent, you’ll have to list your personal address.
 This leaves you vulnerable to attacks from hackers and scam artists.

-There’s another factor that many people don’t consider when they choose to become a registered agent themselves: you’ll have to be available during business hours to accept mail, documents and legal notices for your business entity, while also running said business entity.
+There’s another factor that many people don’t consider when they choose to become a registered agent themselves: you’ll have to be available during business hours to accept mail, documents, and legal notices for your business entity, while also running said business entity.
 It’s pretty likely that your business operates during the same business hours that the state offices do, and you can’t really be in two places at once.
-This puts you at risk of missing important notices, which means that you could be sued and not even be given the chance to defend yourself.
+This puts you at risk of missing important notices, meaning you could be sued without the chance to defend yourself.